cerithf/wrth-sgwrs/website/pages/grammar/06 - Prepositions.md

 - Pwy oedd y ferch roedden nhw'n edrych amdani? – Who was the girl they were looking for [her]?
 - Mae 'na lawer o bethau allwn i ddim byw hebddynt – There are many things I couldn't live without [them]

-Sometimes multiple forms are correct:
+If you move the preposition away from the end of the sentence, and it isn't in front of a pronoun, then the regular form is used again:

-- Beth wyt ti'n siarad amdano? / Am beth wyt ti'n siarad? – What are you talking about [it]?/About what are you talking?
+- Beth wyt ti'n siarad amdano? -> Am beth wyt ti'n siarad?
+- What are you talking about [it]? ->About what are you talking?

+### Mewn vs. Yn

 A key preposition that doesn't change form is **mewn** which means "in a" (indefinite), as opposed to "yn" which is more definite to talk about something particular (often using "the" in English):

 - e.g. Mae ei phethau hi mewn bocs - Her things are in **a** box
 - Mae'r siwtcês yng ngefn y tacsi - The suitcase is in **the** back of the taxi
 - Does dim llawer o bobl yn y pentre - There aren't many people in **the** village
+- Does dim mwy o le yn fy nghar - There's no more space in **my** car (definite)

 When talking about places, "yn" is used, along with a nasal mutation:

 - Mae fy nheulu'n byw yng Nghymru - My family lives in Wales

+### Verbs with Prepositions

 It's important to note that some verbs take on certain prepositions, which can differ from English: